statiagov/gesmew/guides/content/developer/core/preferences.md

 `track_inventory_levels`

-Determines if inventory levels should be tracked when products are purchased at checkout.
-This option causes new `InventoryUnit` objects to be created when a product is bought.
+Determines if inventory levels should be tracked when establishments are purchased at checkout.
+This option causes new `InventoryUnit` objects to be created when a establishment is bought.
 Defaults to `true`.